jasonchuangkw/project_genshin/README.md

 From our exploratory data analysis, we picked up the interesting findings:

-If there would be one variable that might predict the other variable, it would be the number of active days in the game.
-The assumption is that if one plays the game longer, is more likely to complete more exploration and get more game characters and weapons.
-We did not achieved a good spread around 600-700 range while quite a lot of players have been playing over 800 days.
-These 800+days players must have supported the game since its start (Exhibit 1).
+If there would be one variable that seems to drive the prediction of other variable, then it would be the number of active days playing the game.
+The assumption is that if one plays the game more, the more likely it is to explore the maps, acquire more game characters and weapons.
+Exhibit 1 shows the distribution of Active Days.
+Although we did not achieved a good spread around 600-700 range, it did not have a significant impact on our further analysis using clustering analysis.
+Quite a lot of players have been playing over 800 days which means that they must have supported the game since launched.

 Exhibit 1: Distribution of Players by no. of Active Days<br>
 <img src="/graphics/exhibit_1.jpg" width=50% height=50%></img>

-Genshin Impact players can relate that its requires more and more experience points to level up Adventure Rank, therefore it is a non-linear relationship (e.g. expoential).
+The experience points needed to level up the Adventure Rank is non-linear (i.e. expoential), therefore it gets harder and harder to level up.
+The plotted trend line confirms this relationship.
 The fastest lvl 60 player from the data is about 500 days, which is about 1.5 years (Exhibit 2).

 Exhibit 2: Trend between Adventure Rank Level and no. of Active Days<br>
 <img src="/graphics/exhibit_2.jpg" width=50% height=50%></img>

+A similar trend is observed for in-game Achievements and notably, the spread is wide.
+In less than a year, there are few players who managed to complete more than 700 achievements (Exhibit 3).

 Exhibit 3: Trend between No. of Achievements and no. of Active Days<br>
 <img src="/graphics/exhibit_3.jpg" width=50% height=50%></img>

+While it is likely that a player will have more characters with more Active Days, having more characters than expected in relationship with the number of Active Days would indicate that a player might have invested resources into the game.
+From Exhibit 4, we could observe a fairly wide spread away from the trend line.

 Exhibit 4: Trend between No. of Characters and no. of Active Days<br>
 <img src="/graphics/exhibit_4.jpg" width=50% height=50%></img>

+As HoyoLab limits the number of characters showcase to 8, therefore sets the limit on the number of maximums 5-Star characters, This may not be the total number of 5-Star characters the player has.
+From this limitation, the maximum number of constellations in the showcase is 48.
+From Exhibit 5, we could see there are few players who have much more constellations than expected.

 Exhibit 5: Trend between No. of Constellations among 5-Star Characters and no. of Active Days<br>
 <img src="/graphics/exhibit_5.jpg" width=50% height=50%></img>

+While there seems to be participation in setting up the Teapot in the game, a lot of players seems to stop at the 20,000 point mark, therefore reaching the minimal level to obtain a maximum reward in the game.
+This is an indication that a lot of players participate in the Teapot decoration just for the rewards and are less interested to go beyond.

 Exhibit 6: Trend between Teapot Comfort Score and no. of Active Days<br>
 <img src="/graphics/exhibit_6.jpg" width=50% height=50%></img>

+The Spiral Abyss Score is calculated based on the highest floor-chamber reached by the player (Max = 36 (12 floor with up to 3 chambers)).
+From Exhibit 7, we can observe that a fair number of players do not participate in the Spiral Abyss.
+Among those who reached the high floors (9 - 12) therefore with a score of at least 24, shows a good spread.

 Exhibit 7: Trend between Spiral Abyss and no. of Active Days<br>
 <img src="/graphics/exhibit_7.jpg" width=50% height=50%></img>